chancethescholar/COP4600-Nutshell/README.md

 1) Tilda Expansion
 2) File name completion
-3) Part of Wildcard Matching ("?" wildcard matching does not work but "*" wildcar matching does)
+3) Part of Wildcard Matching ("?" wildcard matching does not work)
 4) One redirecting I/O command (2>&1)

 ## Implemented: